-- We'll direct you to the intake paperwork and schedule your session.
+- We'll direct you to the initial forms and schedule your session.

 - During the first couple of sessions, we'll discuss your history, the roadblocks you see and what impacts your success.

 - After a few sessions, we'll work together to create a plan and begin working on objectives.

 - Then we'll help you find or develop the career that you believe is your next passion project.

 We are so glad you are here.
-Please contact us if you would like to set up counseling at Accessible Career: click here to send us an e-mail or call 832.777.7464.
+Please contact us if you would like to set up counseling at Accessible Career: call 832.777.7464.